 When you’ve been diagnosed with cancer at an incurable stage, certain words start to mean more.
 Take ‘palliative’ for example.
-Before I was diagnosed I had always associated the word ‘palliative’ with someone who had a terminal disease and this type of care was to make the final days/weeks as comfortable as possible.
-So it was a bit of a shock to find out in 2010 that my treatment was palliative in nature.
+Before I was diagnosed, I had always associated the word ‘palliative’ with someone who had a terminal disease, and this type of care was to make the final days/weeks as comfortable as possible.
+So, it was a bit of a shock to find out in 2010 that my treatment was palliative in nature.
 However, I’m still not dead and I’m still receiving palliative care.
 Go figure!
 The answer is simple – the cancer story is changing.
-What was once feared as a death sentence is now an illness that many people survive.
-As survival rates increase, so too will the number of people living with the legacy of cancer and its treatment.
+What was once feared as a death sentence is now an illness in which many people survive.
+As survival rates increase, so too will the number of people who live with the legacy of cancer and its treatment.

 What is palliative care?

-Some people with incurable cancer will continue to receive treatment to keep the cancer at bay and that treatment is by definition, palliative.
+Some people with incurable cancer will continue to receive treatment to keep cancer at bay and that treatment is, by definition, palliative.
 In fact, palliative care can be given at any time during an illness.
-It’s not just for treatment of the cancer, it’s also to help with the effects of that treatment, i.e. the consequences of cancer.
+It’s not just for the treatment of cancer, it’s also helping with the effects of that treatment, i.e. the consequences of cancer.
 It also encompasses things such as emotional and other practical support.

 In the most general terms and while it clearly can go into some detail and long lists, palliative care can be defined as follows: